Alliedium/awesome-devops/13_k8s_dev_tools_openlens_k9s_22-sep-2022/README.md

 5. On local machine, start the second instance of Git Bash terminal

-6. Use your ssh connection data (see Step 2) to connect to VM, with port forwarding 9080 -> 8080.
+6. Use your SSH connection data (see Step 2) to connect to VM, with port forwarding 9080 -> 8080.

 ```
 $ ssh -L 9080:127.0.0.1:8080 <ssh_connection_data>